dbarneche/2014-10-31-USyd/lessons/01-intro_r/r-basics.md

 The right hand side is fully evaluated before the assignment occurs.

 Variable names can contain letters, numbers, underscores and periods.
-The cannot start with a number.
-They cannot contain spaces at all.
+They cannot start with a number nor contain spaces at all.
 Different people use different conventions for long variable names, these include

   * periods.between.words
   * underscores\_between_words